t-scott/Tutorials/LDSC_HOW_TO.md

 ```

 ## About the sumstat files
+- You can add your own sumstat files into a directory for analysis
+	- The Neale Lab has preformatted files specifically for LDSC that are browsable at: https://nealelab.github.io/UKBB_ldsc/downloads.html
+ 		- These have easy links for download
+   		- They just need to be added to a directory, and then have their file names added to the for loop in Step 3
 - Alkes sumstats (which we have already downloaded) are not being freely distributed anymore, so refer to /data/hodges_lab/Tim/github_tutorials/ldsc/Alkes_sumstats/
 - There does exist a manifest from: https://alkesgroup.broadinstitute.org/sumstats_formatted/Description.xlsx
 	- This is also on ACCRE in: /data/hodges_lab/Tim/github_tutorials/ldsc/